ReaTeam/ReaScripts/README.md

 ReaTeam/ReaScripts is compatible with cfillion's [ReaPack](https://reapack.com) package manager for REAPER.
-This repo is included by default in ReaPack, but if you need to reinstall it manually, copy and paste this URL in Extensions &gt; ReaPack &gt; Import a repository:
+This repo is included by default in ReaPack, but if you need to reinstall it manually, copy and paste this URL in Extensions > ReaPack > Import a repository:

 ```
 https://github.com/ReaTeam/ReaScripts/raw/master/index.xml